 My daughter, the light of my life, my pride and joy, Athena Ceilidh Carter, was born on April 2, 2012.
 She came into this world with a joy that surpasses anything else in life.
 Her tiny coos and infectious smile warm my heart and soul.
 I could spend hours watching her sleep, move, or look at me.

-When I met my husband, I experienced a love that changed my life.
-I was a better person just for knowing him.
-I felt like I could accomplish anything and all of my dreams were possible.
-Athena is the accumulation of those dreams.
+Athena is the accumulation of all of my dreams.
 The rest of the world became a blur in the background and my family was clearly in focus.
 She was more important than a lifetime of bucket list adventures.
 My life had a new meaning.
 I was a mother!
 Continue reading